Jaaz7/home-cooked-harmony/README.md

     - Smooth but strict signup allowing to a secure and personalized user account.
     - Easy login page with clear error messages if any encountered.
     - Access to posting recipes.
-    - Acess to posting comments.
+    - Access to posting comments.
     - Ability to like posts.
     - Ability to edit their own posts.